-There has been growing momentum, spearheaded by the CIF, the GCF and by CCA initiatives such as BRACED, to catalyse transformational development pathways that reforming change and ('business 'Transformational design' is a new and rapidly developing field, building on the emerging learning from the Transformational Change Learning Partnership (TCLP) of the CIF, from the GEF, the GCF and from others, to conceptualise and enact a 'paradigm' shift'.
-For example, building on current research, the TCP advocated four core dimensions of transformation: purpose; system change; scale and durability.
-82 Understanding what transformation is, how it happens, how it can work for planetary restoration, and be designed in the face of multiple emergencies (climate, ecological, security, financial), will be key to the next decade - a critical climate window already entered.
+There has been growing momentum, spearheaded by the CIF, the GCF and by CCA initiatives such as BRACED, to catalyse transformational development pathways that go beyond reforming change incremental and ('business as usual').
+'Transformational design' is a new and rapidly developing field, building on the emerging learning from the Transformational Change Learning Partnership (TCLP) of the CIF, from the GEF, the GCF and from others, to conceptualise and enact a 'paradigm shift'.
+For example, building on current research, the TCP advocated four core dimensions of transformation: purpose; system change; scale and durability.82 Understanding what transformation is, how it happens, how it can work for planetary restoration, and be designed in the face of multiple emergencies (climate, ecological, security, financial), will be key to the next decade - a critical climate window already entered.